 In 1988 (before the days of the internet) she began researching the history of women playing hardball.
 She used the then-existent research tools of the library card catalog; the Readers Guide to Periodical Literature; newspaper indexes; lists of Masters and Ph.D. theses; library files on local people; interviews; and cemetery records.
 Four years later she received a contract for Women at Play: The Story of Women in Baseball from Harcourt Publishing.
 The contract gave her exactly 92 days to write the book.
 And when that was done she had three weeks in which to gather and document 100 photos.

 Women at Play was published in 1993, receiving a boxed review in the Sunday New York Times.
 It was awarded the SABR-MacMillan Award for best baseball research of the year.
 In 2017 Women at Play was brought back to popular attention when Francis Ford Coppola (in a NY Times Book Review), asked the question of which book readers would be surprised to find on his shelf, answered: "Women at Play: The Story of Women in Baseball, by Barbara Gregorich.”
+In 2024 Barbara was honored with the SABR Dorothy Seymour Mills Lifetime Achievement Award.

 While writing baseball novels and nonfiction, Barbara also worked as a freelance educational writer and editor, creating more than 100 activity books for various publishers; writing a series of Start to Read books for School Zone Publishing; writing early readers (Waltur Buys a Pig in a Poke and Waltur Paints Himself into a Corner) for Houghton; and writing BrainQuest cards and workbooks for Workman Publishing.